Price Is Right at Home In A City That Wanted Him Fired [OPINION]

-Would he still appreciate it if he knew Stull front-loaded the Miners’ schedule with money games against Oklahoma, Ole Miss and Wisconsin because he knew home games wouldn’t provide enough revenue?
+Would he still appreciate it if he knew Stull front-loaded the Miners' schedule with money games against Ole Miss and Wisconsin and the smash-and-grab addition of Oklahoma because he knew other home games wouldn't provide enough revenue?

 It says here, Yes.
 Price even alluded to this in his assessment of the program's current state, saying, "Financially, we made some money this year."

 At UTEP's last home game against UCF, the announced attendance was over 20,000.
 In actuality, it was closer to 6,000.
 Beer sales or no, the only way the Miners made money in 2012 was as cannon fodder to Wisconsin and Ole Miss, with a nice season kickoff against the Sooners that dropped into their laps after the Big XII lost both its I's.